Lwenkun/lwenkun.github.io/_posts/2016-12-05-how-android-apps-get-system-services.md

     if (mAppBindArgs == null) {
         mAppBindArgs = new HashMap<>();

-        // Isolated processes won't get this optimization, so that we don't
-        // violate the rules about which services they have access to. if (!isolated) {
+        if (!isolated) {
             // Setup the application init args
             mAppBindArgs.put("package", ServiceManager.getService("package"));